lilzam13/atomic-automation/README.md

 # Bizee – Automation Test Repository

 This project contains the end-to-end automated test suite for **Bizee** website.
-The test suite covers the Main Order flow, Miscellaneous Orders, authentication (login), and key processes within the user dashboard.
+The test suite covers the Main Order flow, Miscellaneous Orders, authentication (login), and key processes within the customer dashboard.
 It is built using Playwright and structured with the Page Object Model (POM) to ensure scalability, maintainability, and reliable test execution.

 ## 🚀 Getting started